basecamp/lufo/README.md

 **"Stop being regionally biased"**

-That's the subject of an email I received recently at [**Highrise**](https://highrisehq.com/).
+That's the subject of an email we received recently at [**Highrise**](https://highrisehq.com/).

-Well that got my intention.
+Well that got our intention.
 What are we doing wrong?

 The message explained: